-The current land and building values used in the Statement of Accounts are based upon a certificate as at 31 March 2012 issued by the Council's Property Group Manager, P. Robinson MRICS, on 31 May 2012.
+The current land and building values used in the Statement of Accounts are based upon a certificate as at 31 March 2013 issued by I Brearley MRICS, Estates Specialist - Property from the Council's Property Division, on 31 May 2013.
 A rolling 5 year revaluation programme is in place to maintain the accuracy of the valuations.
 When significant changes occur in any year they are included in the revaluation work undertaken during that year.

 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.
-Exceptionally, gains might be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of a loss previously charged to a service.
+Exceptionally, gains might be credited to the Comprehensive Income and

+Expenditure Statement where they arise from the reversal of a loss previously charged to a service.